glennj/exercism.io/groovy/word-count/README.md

 # Word Count

+Welcome to Word Count on Exercism's Groovy Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Given a phrase, count the occurrences of each _word_ in that phrase.

 For the purposes of this exercise you can expect that a _word_ will always be one of: